rigratz/TCSS-360-Group-4/README.md

 # TCSS-360-Group-4

+Last commit didn't work... so this is a new calendar Added new features:
+-	Now we support better rest hours for the auction crew by checking every single day and hour to make sure there is no overlaps.
+-	Now calendar accepts a list of auctions to add to the calendar.
+-	Now we can search the auction for its name by sendin a name of the 	auction (Useless).
+-	Now we do not allow similar non-profit organizations to host more that 	one auction per year.

 Before doing something, pull the repository.
 Before submitting, make a new branch with your new staff.
 Then ASK other members to approve it.